gdeetotdom/thriftworker/docs/source/index.rst

-.. socket_zmq documentation master file, created by sphinx-quickstart on Thu Aug  9 00:44:35 2012.
+.. thriftworker documentation master file, created by sphinx-quickstart on Thu Aug  9 00:44:35 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-socket_zmq
+thriftworker
 ==========

 Listen tcp socket, parse Thrift framed protocol and distribute message between